 The Environment tab controls the environment which will be used in the exported MXS, and contains all of the parameters necessary to control each Environment Type.
-There are four types of environment available; Sky Dome, Physical Sky, Image Based, and None.
+There are three main types of environment available; Sky, Image Based, and None.
 The environment for a scene is set by using the drop-down list contained in the main Environment group.
-The Sun may be enabled regardless of which environment type is chosen.

 The Image Based Environment Type allows you to light the scene using HDR (High Dynamic Range, i.e. MXI, EXR, HDR) images.
-There are four Image Based Channels provided: Background, Illumination, Reflection, and Refraction; for more information on how these channels are used, see Image Based Lighting.
+There are four Image Based Channels provided: Background, Illumination, Reflection, and Refraction; each may be disabled, or set to use a specific HDR image, the same settings as the Background Channel, the Active Sky. for more information on how these channels are used, see Image Based Lighting.

-Besides these per-channel parameters there are also three other main parameters available in the Image Based Environment Type:
+Besides these per-channel parameters there are also three other main parameters, which apply to Image Based lighting as a whole:

 This option turns on render-time pixel-interpolation for environment HDR images.